I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

-Today, it is more often synthetic, or burlap treated with synthetics, to keep it from deteriorating.
+Originally, burlap was made of hemp.
+Today, it is often synthetic and treated with chemicals to keep it from deteriorating.

-Some still believe all this supporting material should be left intact when the tree is planted.
+There are many professionals who still believe all this supporting material should be left intact when the tree is planted.

-Now, back to planting.
+Now, let's get back to planting.

 HOW TO PLANT A TREE: